pazuzu156/my-i3-config/readme.md

 `zsh` - The bash shell replacement

 Having these packages installed will work with my current config.
 The i3 config is also styled to match the Arc-Dark theme.
 You may change the colors used to suit your needs, or leave them if you like the color scheme.

-## Arch
-If you're an arch user, clone this repo and checkout the arch branch, or, download the Arch PKGBUILD file and run

-`$ makepkg -is`

-`-i` - Install upon build completion
-`-s` - Install all required dependencies